Last updated on September 12, 2023

 A high NPS score is a strong indicator of customer loyalty, which can drive repeat business and positive word-of-mouth referrals, thereby contributing to your company’s growth and reputation.

-High CSAT scores often correlate with customer retention and loyalty, directly impacting your bottom line.
+In a nutshell, high CSAT scores often correlate with customer retention and loyalty, directly impacting your bottom line.

 Demographic questions: These questions gather information about the respondent’s age, gender, income, education level, and other demographic information that can be used to segment and analyze the data.
 Knowing the demographic makeup of customers can help identify trends and correlations between certain demographics and customer satisfaction.